Dragons Notes for Wednesday

 Radio: Fox Sports 980 WONE

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Bowling Green Hot Rods (affiliate of the Tampa Bay Rays) in the second game of a two-game series.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the Wisconsin Timber Rattlers (affiliate of the Milwaukee Brewers) in the first game of a three-game series.
+This is the first of 12 straight games against West Division opponents for the Dragons.

-Last Game: Tuesday: Bowling Green 3, Dayton 0.
-Former Wright State pitcher Caleb Sampen tossed seven shutout innings, allowing only three hits, as the Hot Rods earned their eighth straight win.
-Bowling Green took the lead with two runs in the third inning and held that lead until they closed out the scoring with one run in the ninth.
-The Dragons top performer was Alexis Diaz, who fired four scoreless innings of relief.
-Jay Schuyler's double marked the only extra base hit among the four Dayton hits.
+2019 Season Series: First meeting tonight.
+The Dragons are 4-8 vs. the West Division this season (2-4 at home).

+Last Game: Monday: Dayton 5, South Bend 4.
+The Dragons rallied for four runs in the bottom of the ninth to overcome a 4-1 deficit to win.
+Bren Spillane's two-out, two-run single tied the game, and Pabel Manzanero followed with an RBI single to give the Dragons their second walk-off win of the season.
+Entering the ninth, the Dragons had scored one run (unearned) in the first 26 innings of the series, and had gone 1 for 13 in the series with men in scoring position.
+They scored four runs in the inning and went 4 for 5 with men in scoring position as the game ended with two outs.

 Team Notes